 Washington Birth Records Search

 Washington’s Department of Health is the agency in charge of keeping and maintaining birth records for the state.
-They have been collecting Washington birth records since 1907.
+They have been collecting WA birth records since 1907.
 They have some records that are older.

 Washington birth records are confidential, and therefore only the following people can get a copy of your record: you, if you are 18 or older, your spouse, parents, siblings, your children, grandchildren, your legal guardian, an authorized legal representative of your estate, a court order, your adoptive parents or a government agency.